lordnik22/org-shoplist/README.md

 it's arguments.
 The defualt format is defined by `org-shoplist-default-format`.
-If you are interested in writing your own shoppinglist-formating-function, you may find it helpful reading the built-in formatter-functions in org-shoplist.el.
+If you are interested in writing your own shoppinglist-formating-function, you may find it helpful reading the built-in formatter-functions in `org-shoplist.el`.

 Following formats are provided in this package:
 - `org-shoplist-shoplist-as-table`